A title insurer is acceptable if it has a rating from at least one independent rating agency that meets the following standards.

 |Duff & Phelps Credit Rating Company||“BBB” or better|

 If Fannie Mae determines that a particular title agency is unacceptable even if it meets these ratings, it will notify lenders by posting the name of the insurer on Fannie Mae's website.

-If a title insurer that satisfied Fannie Mae’s rating requirement when a mortgage was closed no longer satisfies it at the time the mortgage is delivered to Fannie Mae, the lender must contact its lead Fannie Mae regional office (see E-1-03, List of Contacts) to determine where or under what conditions the loan is eligible for delivery to Fannie Mae.
+If a title insurer that satisfied Fannie Mae’s rating requirement when a mortgage was closed no longer satisfies it at the time the mortgage is delivered to Fannie Mae, the lender must contact its Fannie Mae customer account team to determine where or under what conditions the loan is eligible for delivery to Fannie Mae.

-If a new title insurer has not yet been rated by at least one of Fannie Mae’s designated rating agencies, the lender may request a waiver of Fannie Mae’s requirement by sending its lead Fannie Mae regional office (see E-1-03, List of Contacts) sufficient financial information about the title insurer to enable Fannie Mae to make a proper evaluation of the insurer’s financial condition and any risks that it might present to Fannie Mae.
+If a new title insurer has not yet been rated by at least one of Fannie Mae’s designated rating agencies, the lender may request a waiver of Fannie Mae’s requirement by sending its Fannie Mae customer account team sufficient financial information about the title insurer to enable Fannie Mae to make a proper evaluation of the insurer’s financial condition and any risks that it might present to Fannie Mae.